istio/istio/docs/tasks/index.md

 ---
 # Tasks

-The Tasks section contains pages that each show how to do a single specific and reasonably targeted activity with the Istio system.
+Tasks show you how to do a single specific targeted activity with the Istio system.